Harvard College Research Program (HCRP)

 The HCRP application consists of several required components.
 All materials must be submitted through the Harvard University Funding Portal and are due by the deadline.

 - Application Form.
 Provide basic biographical information and answer a brief set of questions about your proposed research project.
 This form generates the core details of your application.
+The application form also includes questions about human subjects research and research-related travel, where applicable.

 - Research Proposal (4–5 double-spaced pages, 11- or 12-point font; 1” margins).
 Describe your intended project in detail.
 Your proposal must address the following components: